lpsinger/gwcelery/doc/monitoring.rst

 All warnings, errors, exceptions, and tasks failures are both logged to disk and uploaded instantly to Sentry_, an error monitoring and reporting platform.
-The Sentry instance is installed `on premise`_ at Caltech.
 Sentry notifies GWCelery contributors by email when a new bug occurs.

 For details about the Sentry logging configuration, see the :mod:`gwcelery.sentry` module or the `Celery integration module`_ in the Sentry